srtgthrhn/Lynx-Tutorial-JS-Framework-for-Cross-Platform-Development/README.md

 ### About the App

-Lynx Game Search, built with Lynx by ByteDance, is a comprehensive app designed to provide users with detailed information about various games, including game covers, ratings, release dates, screenshots, genres, platforms, developers, and similar games.
+Lynx Game Search, built with Lynx by ByteDance, is a comprehensive app designed to provide users with detailed information about various video games, including game covers, ratings, release dates, screenshots, genres, platforms, developers, and similar games.
 It also features a list of upcoming and ongoing gaming events, categorized game lists, and a robust search functionality.

 ### Key Features

 - **Game Details**
-  - Displays game cover, rating, release date, screenshots, genres, platforms, developers, and similar games.
+  - Displays video game cover, rating, release date, screenshots, genres, platforms, developers, and similar games.

 - **Gaming Events**
 	- Lists upcoming and ongoing gaming events.